French Resistance: In popular culture

 The Resistance features in the Kevin Doherty novels Villa Normandie (Endeavour Press, 2015), which depicts a female Resistance cell leader as the novel's main character, Charlie's War (Endeavour Press, 2016), and Landscape of Shadows (Oceanview Publishing, 2022), and also in films such as the 1964 film The Train, based on fact about the Resistance's efforts to prevent a train carrying looted French art from getting to Germany, and the 2011 film 15 Lads, about a group of young Resistance fighters, inspired by the real-life experiences of director Romain Cogitore's grandfather, Antoine Cogitore, as a Resistance fighter in the maquis of Grande Chartreuse when he was a teenager.

 In television, the series Un village français (English: A French Village) tells the extended story of a community of resistance members and the harsh realities that such a group faced during the entirety of the French occupation, and Resistance, created by TF1 in France (as Résistance), is a drama set in German-occupied Paris in 1940 depicting the lives of students and teachers within the Resistance, loosely based on the activities of the Groupe du musée de l'Homme.
 'Allo 'Allo!, a British sitcom featuring Resistance activities, was conceived as a parody of the earlier BBC drama series Secret Army, and a number of characters in the Star Trek television franchise are members of the maquis.

+The 2022–2025 Disney+ series Andor, set in the Star Wars universe, has been noted as drawing heavily from the French Resistance; series creator Tony Gilroy cited Un village français as inspiration for the planet Ghorman, while critics have compared the character of Luthen Rael — a clandestine organizer secretly unifying disparate rebel cells against an authoritarian empire — to figures such as Jean Moulin.

 Emmanuel d'Astier de La Vigerie, credited as Bernard, wrote the original French lyrics of Anna Marly's 1943 song "La Complainte du partisan", which later gained worldwide popularity as "The Partisan" with English lyrics adapted by Hy Zaret.
 The song describes the trials of a Resistance member from their perspective.
 Many artists have released versions of the song, in many languages, with the most well-known release being by Leonard Cohen in 1969.